cloudflare/wrangler-legacy/README.md

 # 🤠 wrangler

-:stop_sign: This repository was for Wrangler version 1, which is now deprecated and no longer updated.
+:stop_sign: This repository is for Wrangler version 1, which is deprecated and no longer updated.
+This repository is now archived.

 New versions of Wrangler are maintained in the [Workers SDK repository](https://github.com/cloudflare/workers-sdk).